 Nurturing Your List

-Send emails regularly enough that subscribers remember you, but not so often that you annoy them.
-Monthly works for most authors; weekly suits those with substantial content to share.
+Send emails regularly enough that subscribers remember you, infrequently enough that you’re not annoying them.
+Monthly works for most authors; weekly suits those with genuine content to share that often.
+Write in your authentic voice.
+Subscribers joined because something about you resonated — don’t become generic in their inboxes.

 Navigating Social Media Strategically